Fire Management Project Coordinator

 The position is responsible for facilitating effective engagement and participation of Cape York people in improved fire management.
 The position is responsible for building and maintaining networks and partnerships that improve fire management on Cape York and will work across tenures and stakeholders to support land managers to improve fire management for conservation and production outcomes.

-The position will focus on improving governance of fire management across scales that are central to improving delivery of fire management across Cape York and identify obstacles and opportunities for improvement.
+The position will focus on improving governance of fire management across scales that are central to improving the delivery of fire management across Cape York and identify obstacles and opportunities for improvement.
 This includes coordinating the delivery of the Land Restoration Funded project working with landholders in the Normanby Basin, providing support and accurate information to Cape York land managers for opportunities to participate in the carbon economy in relation to fire management, work with State Government agencies and fire management groups for improved coordination, support Indigenous ecological burning and burning for conservation.